Introduction to Hair Loss in Women

 Understanding the Emotional Impact

-Let’s be real—hair loss hits hard.
-It can shake your self-esteem and make you feel like you’re losing control.
-But guess what?
-You’re not alone, and more importantly, there are solutions.
+Losing your hair sucks.
+It can rattle your self-esteem and make you feel that you are losing control.
+Guess what?
+You are not alone and, most importantly, there are solutions.

 Common Causes of Hair Loss in Women